prathameshtd/prathameshtd.github.io/_pages/about.md

 I am a first-year PhD student at Rutgers University.
 I am fortunate to be advised by [Prof. Jie Gao](https://sites.rutgers.edu/jie-gao/about/) and be a member of the [Theory group](https://theory.cs.rutgers.edu/).

-My research interests lie (very) broadly in the fields of algorithms and learning theory.
+My research interests lie (very) broadly in the fields of algorithms and theoretical machine learning.
 My current research involves topics in differential privacy.

 Before joining Rutgers, I completed my Master's in Computer Science at NYU Tandon School of Engineering during which I was incredibly lucky to have the opportunity to work with [Prof. Christopher Musco](https://www.chrismusco.com/).
 I obtained my Bachelor's in Computer Engineering from PICT, Pune after which I worked for at HSBC, Pune as a software engineer.